siyuanwu99/IEEE-RAS-slam-winter-school-project-9/README.md

 ## Award
-We have been awarded the 3rd Prize (6 groups over 19 groups were awarded 1st, 2nd, 3rd prize) on IEEE RAS Winter School on SLAM in Deformable Environments.
+We have been awarded the 3rd Prize (6 groups over 19 groups were awarded 1st, 2nd, 3rd prize) and 100 AUD :smirk: on IEEE RAS Winter School on SLAM in Deformable Environments.
 This repo contains the code and some documents about our project.
-If you have any problems, please feel free to email to weihaoxuan97 or siyuanwu99 at gmail dot com.
+If you have any problems, please feel free to contact weihaoxuan97 or siyuanwu99 at gmail dot com.

 ## Tasks